dreamcatcher-tech/network/Inbox/2025-02-22 1218 making rapid ecosystem prototypes.md

 Proposing a scenario would show an existing arrangement, or create a new one.
 Or update the phsyics.
 Asking quesions like this would show which product was most suitable.

 So we would reason thru the ecosystem modelling, and then use this as the basis for service / offering construction.

+Each feature would be its own project, and its own justification for existence.